 Certification enabling to work as an assistant lifeguard in a public pool as of age 15.
 Offered to children minimum age of 13 or 12 holding Bronze Star certification.

-Minimum age of 13 OR age 12 and holding a Bronze Star certification.
+At least age 13 at the final exam (during the last course) OR age 12 and holding a Bronze Star certification.

 ASSISTANT LIFEGUARD LEVEL